kell1353/nuclear_pred/README.md

 ## testing.py
 - Contains functions to test the various neural network classes against common examples
-- Also contains the function used to verify the results from the paper
+- Also contains the function used to verify the results from the paper (NOTE: still working out some kinks for the mdn)

 ## ML_lib.py
 Contains three seperate neural network classes